 Advance Permission to Travel (CNMI Long-Term Residents)

 CNMI long-term residents (those not permitted to travel to the rest of the U.S. otherwise) can apply for advance permission which permits them to travel to other parts of the country only for “temporary and legitimate purposes without automatically terminating their CNMI long-term resident status.”
-If you fall in this category, you need to get advance permission prior to traveling to other parts of the U.S. otherwise you risk terminating your status entirely.
+If you fall in this category, you need to get advance permission before traveling to other parts of the U.S. otherwise you risk terminating your status entirely.

 Form I-131 Filing Fee